MohamedNabil114/N-puzzle-game/README.md

 ## 👨‍💻 Authors

-This project was developed by a team of students as part of the Artificial Intelligence course:
+This project was developed by :

 - **Mohammed Nabil Alattar**
 - **Mohammed Shaban**